 3.5.1 Dramatic elements

 Plays are usually organized in structural and formal divisions in which various characters speak, taking turns.
-Their structure may be analysed as multiple hierarchic: a scene may be divided into speeches and, at the same time, into verse lines.
+Their structure may be analyzed as multiple hierarchic: a scene may be divided into speeches and, at the same time, into verse lines.
 When you wish to emphasize the speech-based performance, you shall use the dramatic elements, however, if your text can’t be qualified as dramatic, use the sections §3.5.2 and §3.5.3 to underline speeches and dialogues.

 Each individual speech of a play should be encoded with the element <sp>.
 It requires the element <speaker> as first child, which furnishes a label introducing the name of the speaker, while the spoken text itself should be tagged with the elements <p>, <ab> or <lg> and <l>, depending on whether it is in prose or in verse.